Unicontsoft/UcsFiscalPrinters/README.md

 `UcsFP20` implements lowest-level protocols that are supported by the fiscal printers, usually sending native commands directly to the COM port the device is attached to.

-`UcsFP20` support ESP/POS protocol for "kitchen" order lists and non-fiscal receipts.
+`UcsFP20` support ESP/POS protocol for "kitchen" order lists.
 ESC/POS protocol supports serial and TCP/IP (LAN) connectivity.

 ### Available protocols